MetaMask/metamask-docs/services/reference/bnb-smart-chain/index.md

 :::

-BBNB Smart Chain is a self-sovereign blockchain with elected validators running a Proof of Staked Authority (PoSA) consensus protocol.
+BNB Smart Chain is a self-sovereign blockchain with elected validators running a Proof of Staked Authority (PoSA) consensus protocol.
 It is EVM-compatible and supports existing Ethereum tooling.

 :::info See also